rpattabi/doro/README.md

 doro
 ====

-Pomodoro timer that runs on tray
+Pomodoro timer that runs on tray (Work-in-progress.
+Not useful now.)